 CAC 40 forecast after it reached record highs

-- CAC 40 advanced to record highs
+- CAC 40 index again at record levels

 Are you looking for fast-news, hot-tips and market analysis?
 Sign-up for the Invezz newsletter, today.